Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Additional Details on Numerical Experiments

+Using compute resources of the HPC cluster CARL of the University of Oldenburg (which is equipped with Intel Xeon E5-2650 v4 12C, E5-2667 v4 8C and E7-8891 v4 10c CPUs), we observed an average runtime of approximately 10 minutes per EM step for our implementation when being executed distributedly on 556 CPU cores.

-\subsubsection{Noise Type Estimation}
+\subsection{Noise Type Estimation}

-The problem of noise type estimation has been addressed in a number of contributions.
-Teymurazyan et al. \cite{TeymurazyanEtAl2013} for instance studied the problem of distinguishing the type of noise in Positron Emission Tomography (PET) data \cite{TeymurazyanEtAl2013}.
-In PET radioactive fluids are injected into humans or animals in order to obtain images for diagnostics or scientific studies.
-As a result, knowing the type of noise is crucial for different image processing routines \cite{TeymurazyanEtAl2013,MouEtAl2018}.
-Other related work focused on machine learning automation (e.g., \cite{valera2017automatic,vergari2019automatic}).
-In \cite{valera2017automatic}, a Bayesian approach is presented to infer the type of data in categories such as categorical, ordinal, count, real-valued, positive real-valued or interval.
-The algorithm does not directly suggest a likelihood model for the data, however.
-That is, for instance, it is still necessary to find out the best likelihood function that can fit positive real-valued data, e.g., Gamma, Inverse Gamma, Inverse Gaussian or an Exponential distribution.
-Vergari et al. in \cite{vergari2019automatic} further attempt to improve these results and aim to also infer the parametric likelihood model of the data.
-The approach is then shown to be more robust in working with missing, corrupted or anomalous data.
+The problem of noise type estimation has been addressed in a number of contributions. \cite{TeymurazyanEtAl2013}, for instance, studied the problem of distinguishing the type of noise in Positron Emission Tomography (PET) data \citep[][]{TeymurazyanEtAl2013}.
+In PET, radioactive fluids are injected into humans or animals in order to obtain images for diagnostics or scientific studies.
+As a result, knowing the type of noise is crucial for different image processing routines \citep[][]{TeymurazyanEtAl2013,MouEtAl2018}.
+Other related work focused on machine learning automation \citep[e.g.,][]{valera2017automatic,vergari2019automatic}.
+In \citet[][]{valera2017automatic}, a Bayesian approach is presented to infer the type of data in categories such as categorical, ordinal, count, real-valued, positive real-valued or interval \citep[also see][]{MolinaEtAl2018}.
+As discussed in Sec.~\ref{Relation_to_Previous_Work}, such approaches are different from our work here as they exploit (among other differences) a mixture of likelihood functions.
+We, on the other hand, trained each of the EF-MCA data models here and directly used the obtained ELBOs to infer the noise type of a given dataset.

-\subsubsection{Denoising}
+For the experiments in Sec.~\ref{subsec:noise_type_estimation}, we used $D = 144$ and $H = 100$ (for images) or $H = 512$ (for acoustic data), and trained the EF-MCA data models for 100 variational EM iterations.
+The three examples in Tab.~\ref{table:chimeresults} that we selected from the CHiME dataset \citep[][]{FosterEtAl2015} were: CR-lounge-200110-1711.s0-chunk46.48kHz.wav, CR-lounge-200110-1601.s0-chunk25.48kHz.wav and CR-lounge-200110-1601.s0-chunk7.48kHz.wav.
+Amplitude spectrograms were computed as follows: Time domain signals were resampled to $22.050$\, Hz and cut into $2$ seconds long mono segments.
+We then computed the STFT using a $2048$-point FFT, $512$ samples frame shift and Hann windowing.
+This resulted in spectrograms with $1025$ frequency channels and $87$ time steps.
+The amplitude spectrograms were then cut into patches of size $D=12\times12$ resulting in $N=77,064$ data points.
+After learning, we observed very small values of components $\sigma_{dh}$ (between $0.1$ and $0.2$) for both Gaussian- and Gamma-MCA models which resulted in very high, positive free energies in Tab.~\ref{table:chimeresults}.

+\subsection{Denoising}